KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 ## Working on the layout

 The main content of the site is **photographs**.
 The goal is to show them.
-Alix wanted something "Flickr-like".
+Alix wanted something “Flickr-like”.
 Some sort of wall of photos that automagically adapt to the size of your screen.
 Kind of a cool layout, really.

 At first I thought about doing it myself and then…

 ![Coding a responsive image gallery by hand?
 What about no!](/assets/images/designing-an-image-gallery/how-about-no-bear.jpg)

-It would have been a pain in the ass to work out such a "complicated" layout so I thought about [Masonry](https://masonry.desandro.com/) but that’s kind of old school, right?
+It would have been a pain in the ass to work out such a “complicated” layout so I thought about [Masonry](https://masonry.desandro.com/) but that’s kind of old school, right?
 In the end, I went with Isotope for layouting the items.

 > Isotope is the best JavaScript plugin I ever worked with.